tangrams/tangram/README.md

 ## Browser Support

+Tangram JS is officially supported and tested on the last two versions of these browsers:

-Tangram supports Chrome, Firefox, and Safari on Mac OS, and Chrome, Firefox, Internet Explorer 11, and Edge on Windows.
+- Mac OS: Chrome, Firefox, and Safari
+- Windows: Chrome, Firefox, IE11, and Edge
+- iOS: Safari
+- Android: Chrome

+Tangram JS should also run in any browser with WebGL support.

 ## Contributions Welcome